Almost 1800 Pharmacies have trusted PioneerRx to help open their new pharmacy locations.

 Revenues, expenses, and free cash flow projections are the first glimpse into your pharmacy’s financial health.
 If you do not have a solid background in accounting, we highly recommend consulting an accountant for these projections.

-Starting your own pharmacy will cost on average $400,000 to $600,000.
+Opening a pharmacy will cost on average $400,000 to $600,000.
 You must realistically determine how you will obtain that financial capital using one or a combination of the following options:

 Keep in mind that it may take several months after opening your doors to begin generating profit.
 Liquidity is key in your first year of business to ensure you do not run into any cash flow problems.